The best wine pairings with meatballs

 This much loved Italian-American classic needs no more than a simple carafe of rosso - Sicilian I suggest as in this pairing of spaghetti and meatballs with nerello mascalese.
 I had a similar combination at the Francis Ford Coppola winery a few years ago and they had exactly the right idea.
 A young gulpable Chianti would also hit the spot as would a Rosso di Montepulciano or Rosso Conero.

 A similar type of recipe to the above just slightly richer so it might need a gutsier red - the sort you’d serve with a lasagne.
 Try a zinfandel, a southern Italian red like a primitivo or nero d’avola or a barbera.

 Here you have spice (usually cumin and coriander), garlic, loads of herbs (coriander, mint and parsley) and yoghurt to contend with.
-I’d pick a medium-bodied red wine from Greece, the Lebanon or even the Languedoc (see this match the other day) but a dry rosé would also be delicious.
+I’d pick a medium-bodied red wine from Greece, the Lebanon or even the Languedoc (see this match ) but a dry rosé would also be delicious.
 Or even a crisp white . . .

 Swedish (or other Scandi) meatballs

 More savoury than the other three and generally served with a creamy gravy.
 Take the cue from the lingonberry jam by which they’re often accompanied.
 A bright fruity red like a pinot noir would work or - and you may be surprised by this - an inexpensive red Bordeaux or Bergerac.

 If you found this post helpful and would like to support the website which is free to use it would be great if you'd make a donation towards its running costs or sign up to my regular Substack newsletter Eat This, Drink That for extra benefits.